 After swimming for half an hour, we walked back down the valley with a full view of the pools and cascades flowing down the rocky gorge.
 It was a wonderful experience and we felt lucky to have seen this valley which really seemed like a little bit of Paradise.

-We visited Paradise Valley as a day trip from Taghazout with Surf n Stay who we had rented our apartment through.
-They regularly take groups of their guests on this trip, but welcome others too, so if you are based in Taghazout, you can contact them through their website at SurfnStay.net or e-mail them at firstname.lastname@example.org or ring one of the contact numbers listed on their website (everyone speaks English).
-The day trip with Surf n Stay cost 250 Dirhams per person ($30, €23, £20) and covered transport from Taghazout with a guide, breakfast and a Moroccan tagine at the end.
+We travelled from Taghazout to Paradise Valley as a day trip with Surf Stay who we had rented our apartment through.
+The day trip cost 250 Dirhams per person ($30, €23, £20) and covered transport from Taghazout with a guide, breakfast and a Moroccan tagine at the end.
 Other companies that you stay with in Taghazout may also offer similar trips to Paradise Valley.

 If you want to visit Paradise Valley on your own, the best way is to hire a car.
 I have not looked into public transport options, but suspect that if you travel by local bus, you would have to plan more than one day in the area with an overnight stay, whereas with your own car it is an easy day trip.

 To reach Paradise Valley you drive south along the coast road from Taghazout or north along the coast road from Agadir until you reach the coastal village of Aourir, also known as Banana Village because local bananas are sold here on roadside stalls.
 At the roundabout on the main road (where there are 3 ATM machines, so worth a stop for cash) you take the road that leads inland and follow it for 30-40 minutes.